scimas/qdruid/README.md

 A simple library for constructing and executing queries and parsing responses from Apache Druid.

-`use query_druid::prelude::*` for a quick-start with the library.
+`use query_druid::prelude::*;` for a quick-start with the library.

-[`Client`](async_impl::client::Client) provides an HTTP connection to Druid.
+`Client` provides an HTTP connection to Druid.
 It can be used to execute queries.

-The library is arranged in two modules, [`components`] and [`queries`].
-`components` has all of the Druid native query building blocks like aggregations and filters in their own modules. `queries` has all types of queries, including the SQL query, and a [`DruidResponse`](queries::response::DruidResponse) enum for representing different query and error responses from Druid.
+The library is arranged in two modules, `components` and `queries`. `components` has all of the Druid native query building blocks like aggregations and filters in their own modules. `queries` has all types of queries, including the SQL query, and a `DruidResponse` enum for representing different query and error responses from Druid.

 ## Usage